-Intangible assets that have finite lives continue to be subject to amortization.
+Intangible assets that have finite lives are amortized.
 In addition, the Company must evaluate the remaining useful life in each reporting period to determine whether events and circumstances warrant a revision of the remaining period of amortization.
 If the estimate of an intangible asset's remaining life is changed, the remaining carrying value of such asset is amortized prospectively over that revised remaining useful life.